A-Ma Temple already existed before the...

 Situated in the wooded hills on the west side of Coloane, this park is a popular place for family outings.
-The park covers an area of about 198,000m2, with various public facilities including the Macao Giant Panda Pavillion, the Macao Giant Panda Information Centre, the Natural and Agrarian Museum, a small zoo, a large walk-in aviary, gardens and children's playgrounds.
+The park covers an area of about 198,000m2, with various public facilities including the Macao Giant Panda Pavilion, the Macao Giant Panda Information Centre, the Pavilion of Rare Animals, the Natural and Agrarian Museum, a large walk-in aviary, botanical gardens, children's playgrounds and paths for strolling.

 Address: Estrada de Seac Pai Van, ColoaneOpening hours: 8 a.m. - 6 p.m.

 This park, high on Coloane Peak (170m), is reached by the Estrada do Alto de Coloane which begins just south of Seac Pai Van Park.
 The road leads first to the parking area for the newly-developed Recreational Fishing Zone, the Arboretum (which features more than 100 species of local and exotic trees), and the main access to the Coloane Hiking Trail.
 It continues on to the top of the Peak where there is another car park, the new Alto de Coloane picnic area, and the statue of the Goddess A-Ma.
 Visible from far out in the South China Sea, with a height of 19.99 metres (commemorating the year Macao once again became part of China), the statue crowns Coloane Peak.
 A-Ma is venerated by fishermen and sailors and therefore has always had a special significance in Macao.